 Find a practitioner in your area by scrolling down to the register!

 Registration for 2023-2024 is now closed.
 Stay tuned for our next round!

 Limited spots!
 Don’t miss out!
 You are welcome to put yourself on the waitlist for the next year.

-If you a) have a professional background in a health related field, education, energy work, or another listed occupation from the complete list (see below), b) have your own horse or have a confirmed opportunity to work out of a facility with a consistent horse or herd, c) have excellent non-judgmental professional communication skills with clients, d) an idea of which population or clientele to whom you would like to offer equine-assisted support©, then you qualify!
+If you a) have a professional background in a health-related field, education, energy work, or another listed occupation from the complete list (see below), b) have your own horse or have a confirmed opportunity to work out of a facility with a consistent horse or herd, c) have excellent non-judgmental professional communication skills with clients, d) an idea of which population or clientele to whom you would like to offer equine-assisted support©, then you qualify!

 You do not need to bring your horse on-site!

-This course is divided into 3 parts:
+This course is divided into 4 parts:

-- Completion of case studies and the final certification exam in late fall (email, in-person, and choice of being on zoom for exam)
+- The final certification exam is at the end of the 4th quarter (email, in-person, and choice of being on Zoom for the exam).